Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 After 1 Week

 The most severe symptoms related to Zoloft withdrawal will generally be experienced within one to two weeks.
-Body aches will be common as well as depression and insomnia.
-Drug cravings may also begin to set in if they haven’t already.
+Body aches will be common during this time, as well as depression and insomnia.
+You may also feel like your emotional responses are heightened, and you might feel more anxious or irritable.

 3 Weeks to a Month

 For many individuals, withdrawal symptoms tend to subside within two to three weeks.
 When quitting sertraline, withdrawal symptoms may last for longer.
-Some individuals may experience certain withdrawal symptoms, such as depression, anxiety, and drug cravings, for months or even years after discontinuing use.

 How to Safely Detox From Zoloft